Roxyboy04/roxyfn-v0/README.md

-# roxyfn-v0
+# RoxyFN
-I want to make a non-skid open source alternative to Neonite++ but I have no clue on how to do much so don't hope on it becoming real.
+It sounds like a Neonite skid, but the final product will not be a skid.
+If it ever happens anyways.